akuryan/vsts.extensions/AzureCostsSaver/README.md

 1. Script will silently fail if you try to run upscaling before downscaling

 1. You shall be executing at VS2017 Hosted pool, if your web apps are running on PremiumV2 tier.

+1. Extension could fail if there is elastic pool with the same name as database.

 ## Use case